emiarbol/galaxy_virologist_training/exercises/Day1/introduction_to_galaxy.md

 2. Click once on **Unnamed history** which is the title of your history and type a new meaningful name for it.
 In our case it would be good **Crimea Congo Reference Genome**.
 Then type **Enter** on the keyboard and the new name will be set.

 <img src="../images/history_1.png" alt="History 1" width="200"/><img src="../images/history_2.png" alt="History 2" width="200"/><img src="../images/history_3.png" alt="History 3" width="200"/>

+## 4. Loading data:

+Now we are going to load the data.
+In this case we are going to use the Crimea Congo reference genome.
+Crimea Congo's genome is segmented in 3 different segments:
+- S segment: DQ133507
+- M segment: EU037902
+- L segment: EU044832

+In order to load these fragments in Galaxy we have to follow these steps:
+1.